 After the LOCK TIGHT command is issued, the command cannot be disabled via a software command.
-The only ways to disable the lock tight status is to power cycle the device.
+Lock tight status can be disabled only by power cycling the device or toggling WP#.
 When the lock tight status is disabled, all of the blocks become locked, the same as if the LOCK (2Ah) command had been issued.